gonzotek/ncid2ifttt/README.md

 Once you have your applet running on ifttt, you can monitor if you're successfully sending caller id data by watching the ifttt activity page at https://ifttt.com/activity.

 ### Autostarting the script
 Once you're comfortable the script is working as expected, you can set it to autostart.
-This varies from system to system, but on way to do it on, e.g., a raspberry pi, is to add an entry to the crontab:
+This varies from system to system, but one way to do it on, e.g., a raspberry pi, is to add an entry to the crontab:
 ```shell
 sudo crontab -e
 ```